MarcoDVisser/ccrtm/README.md

 ### Inversion

 Backward mode (inversion) now works for prospect5 and prospectd given leaf reflectance spectra from 400 to 2400 nm (1 nm step).
+Normally users would use spectroradiometer data at the same range and resolution, we simulate this data below.
+The 400 to 2400 range is used, as for most spectrometers, and published datasets, the range of 400:2400 at 1 nm is available by default - or can be contructed via interpolation from 10 nm resolution datasets using R packages as hsdar.

 #### Inversion of a single leaf spectra